ARTEMUS

 5. Late Filing Penalties

 While not initially included in the ISF fees, late filing penalties are a consequential aspect of ISF compliance.
-If the Importer Security Filing is not submitted to CBP within the specified time frame, significant penalties may be imposed.
+If the Importer Security Filing is not submitted to CBP within the specified time frame, penalties of up to $5,000 per violation may be imposed.

 Importers must be acutely aware of these potential penalties, which can result in financial repercussions, cargo delays, and compliance issues.
 To avoid such penalties, importers must prioritize timely and accurate ISF submissions, making them an essential part of the ISF compliance process.